AutoScreenRecorder 5 can handle many video and audio file formats for trimming, conversion and resizing.

 .AVI - Audio Video Interleaved

-AVI is a multimedia container format introduced by Microsoft in 1992.
+AVI is a multimedia container format introduced by Microsoft.
 When video data is not compressed, the video size is large.
 You need a codec (coding and decoding) to compresses the video.

 Most video codecs are lossy.
 When used, some image details are lost, like Microsoft Video 1(MSVC) or H264.
 On the other hand, Wisdom-Soft Lossless Codec (WIS1) is a zero-loss codec, by which no image detail is lost during the compression.